karmab/kcli/uci/README.md

 ##installation

-- The deployment makes use of a private routed network on your libvirt host, named cinet, with dhcp,  using 192.168.5.0, reserving ips starting from 192.168.5.200 as openstack floating ip pool
+- The deployment makes use of a private routed network on your libvirt host, named cinet, with dhcp,  using 192.168.5.0, reserving ips starting from 192.168.5.200 as openstack floating ip pool.
-You can save the corresponding [XML](cinet.xml):
+To define it, You can save the corresponding [XML](cinet.xml):

 ```
 <name>cinet</name>